vaioic/OIC-136_Microglia/OIC-136_Report.md

 ### Additional Notes

 This was a pilot study to test feasibility of analysis and compare CellPose and conventional analysis approaches.
 CellPose will have greater flexibility to detect the fine branching that can come off of microglia and be trained to ignore variable background noise more reliably.
 A custom CellPose model will be trained on future data collected with a finer Z-spacing.
-Additionally, skeleton length will be added to the analysis pipeline as an additional metric for comparing and classifying the different states that microglia can be found in.
+Additionally, skeleton length will be added to the analysis pipeline as an another metric for comparing and classifying the different states of microglia.